bagusandryan/uwp_dragdrop_tutorial/README.md

-# simple UWP Drag and Drop Tutorial
+# Simple UWP Drag and Drop Tutorial
 This tutorial shows you how to use drag and drop function in UWP.